RE Energize PH

 The best solution to the reliability, affordability, and security issues of the Philippine power sector is to transition to a distributed, flexible, renewable energy-based system.

-In the past year, despite significantly lower electricity demand caused by the shutdown of industries, Filipinos experienced rotational brownouts and fluctuating electricity prices caused by the unreliable coal-fired power plants that continue to dominate the Philippine power market.
+In the past year, despite significantly lower electricity demand caused by the shutdown of industries, Filipinos experienced rotational brownouts and fluctuating electricity prices caused by unreliable coal-fired power plants that continue to dominate the Philippine power market.

-With renewable energy technologies becoming more and more cost-competitive than fossil fuels, clean energy transition in the Philippines is not just a climate solution but also an opportunity to modernize the economy, achieve energy self-sufficiency, provide cleaner air, create greener jobs, and deliver affordable power to the Filipino people.
+With renewable energy technologies becoming more and more cost-competitive than fossil fuels, the clean energy transition in the Philippines is not just a climate solution but also an opportunity to modernize the economy, achieve energy self-sufficiency, provide cleaner air, create greener jobs, and deliver affordable power to the Filipino people.

 Fortunately, several developments are expected to shape the country’s energy agenda.
 The Department of Energy has issued a moratorium on new coal-fired power plants, approved 100% foreign ownership for large-scale geothermal power plants, and started implementing its Green Energy Option Program.
 The Bangko Sentral ng Pilipinas has issued its Sustainable Finance Framework.
 Several energy players and financial institutions in the country have announced coal divestments and coal exit plans.